douglascraigschmidt/LiveLessons/Java8/README.md

 . ex9 - This example uses a Java 8 ConcurrentHashMap and Java 8
   function-based method reference to cache prime numbers.

+. ex10 - This program searches seqentially for the occurrence of words in a string.
+It demonstrates the use of basic Java 8 functional programming features (such as lambda expressions and method references) in conjunction with Java 8 sequential streams.